 GETTING THOSE COMPRESSION STOCKINGS ON AND OFF!

 Unfortunately, many of these people live alone or have little or no assistance with these compression garments, which would make a world of difference.
-However, there are some tricks of the trade and some gadgets that can help with the donning and doffing of compression garments.
+However, some tricks of the trade and some gadgets can help with the donning and doffing of compression garments.
 Let me share some of these with you today.

 DONNING GLOVES FOR COMPRESSION

 When it comes to compression stockings, I believe the number one most beneficial product to help with donning is the donning compression gloves.
 Every major manufacturer of compression garments makes a donning glove, and they all work the same.
 The benefit of these gloves is that it makes it easy to grab hold of the fabric and lift it off the leg to pull it up.
 It also works well to help smooth out wrinkles in the stockings and push them back down if they have been pulled up too high.
 Another benefit of donning gloves is protecting the stocking against holes and runs from nails or jewelry.
 Donning gloves is inexpensive, but you could use rubber kitchen gloves in a pinch.

 JUZO SLIPPIE GATOR

 Juzo Slippie Gator is one of my favorite products for donning compression stockings.
 With the purchase of a Juzo open-toe stocking, you will receive a Tyvex slipper that helps slide your stocking over the heel.
 This is the most difficult area to get past.
 If you still have challenges getting that stocking on, use the Juzo Easy Pad.
 This Pad acts as a resistance to the stocking.
 When you push against it, the stocking will move past the heel and up the leg.